andruwsorensen/in-box-clean/README.md

 # in-box-clean

-**in-box-clean** is a tool designed to help users manage and declutter their email inboxes.
-With future support for various email providers (currently just gmail) and easy-to-use workflows, it enables you to mass delete emails and view subscription based emails to unsubscribe from.
+**in-box-clean** is a web app designed to help users explore, analyze, and declutter their email inboxes—principally Gmail—by leveraging OAuth authentication and modern browser-based workflows.
+The app provides a friendly UI for querying your mailbox, assessing bulk messages, and taking action, all while keeping your credentials secure.

 ## Features

+- **Gmail OAuth Authentication:** Sign in with your Google account securely (no backend storage of credentials).
+- **Inbox Analysis:** Identify patterns by sender, label, or other attributes to inform bulk actions.
-- **Bulk Delete:** Quickly remove unwanted emails by sender, date, or category.
+- **Bulk Actions:** Select groups of emails for deletion or archiving.
-- **Spam Handling:** Identify and remove spam or promotional messages.
+- **Safe Preview:** See affected messages before deletion.
+- **Modern UI:** Fast, responsive interface.

 ## Tech Stack

-This project leverages modern technologies for maximum efficiency and reliability:

-- **Python:** For core logic, backend processing, and email handling.
-- **JavaScript:** Powers any interactive frontend or command-line interface.
-- **IMAP/SMTP Libraries:** Used for direct interaction with email servers.
-- **(Add additional frameworks, libraries, or cloud services as appropriate...)**
+- **TypeScript & JavaScript:** All application logic and UI.
+- **React (Next.js):** Full client app and SSR workflow.
+- **TailwindCSS:** Styling and responsive design.
+- **Google APIs (OAuth, Gmail):** Direct integration with your mailbox.
+- **ESLint, Prettier:** Code style enforcement.
+- **Vercel, Node.js:** Deployment and server-side functions (no Python involved).

 ## Getting Started